Institutional Research Staff

 Office: 101 S Chester Road, room 209

 Jason completed a PhD in Sociology at Temple University, with his dissertation "Marketization in the Nonprofit Arts and Culture Sector: An Organizational Analysis."
 Before coming to Swarthmore in 2013, he worked for six years as a Research Analyst for the Metropolitan Philadelphia Indicators Project (MPIP), conducting both quantitative and qualitative research studies that examined how region-based factors such as education and economy relate to the activities of non-profit organizations.
-Jason's role as Institutional Research Associate will be to bring his social science expertise to focus on special issues and more in-depth research projects.
+Jason's role as Assistant Director for Institutional Analysis is to apply social science expertise to focus on special issues and in-depth research projects.

 Office: 101 S Chester Road, room 207